Astros vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 Astros Recent Betting Performance

-- The Astros have played as the favorite in seven of their past 10 games and have won two of those contests.
+- The Astros have played as the favorite in eight of their past 10 games and have won three of those contests.

-- In their last 10 games with a total, the Astros and their opponents have combined to hit the over six times.

 Astros Betting Records & Stats

-- The Astros are 27-24 in games they were listed as the moneyline favorite (winning 52.9% of those games).
+- The Astros have won 28 of the 52 games they were listed as the moneyline favorite this season (53.8%).

-- Based on this game's moneyline, the Astros' implied win probability is 58.3%.
+- The implied moneyline probablility for this matchup gives the Astros a 60.8% chance to win.

-- Houston has combined with opponents to hit the over on the total 36 times this season for a 36-36-1 record against the over/under.
+- Houston has combined with opponents to go over the total 36 times this season for a 36-37-1 record against the over/under.

-- The Astros have collected an 8-6-0 record against the spread this season (covering 57.1% of the time).
+- The Astros have covered 57.1% of their games this season, going 8-6-0 against the spread.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!